mosip/documentation/docs/standards/interfaces/MOSIP-Device-Service-Specification.md

 MOSIP compliant devices provide a trust environment for the devices to be used in registration, KYC and AUTH scenarios.
 The trust level is established based on the device support for trusted execution.

 * L1 - The trust is provided by a secure chip with secure execution environment.
-* L2 - The trust is provided by a secure chip with secure execution environment and complete tamper protection and responsive across the entire device.
 * L0 - The trust is provided at the software level.
 No hardware related trust exist.
 This type of compliance is used in controlled environments.

 ### Foundational Trust Module (FTM)